Trollhätte Canal

 The Trollhätte Canal and the Göta Canal form a greater 390 km long waterway connecting the Kattegatt area of the North Sea and the Baltic Sea through the territory of Sweden.

 This waterway was dubbed as Sweden's Blue Ribbon (Sveriges Blå Band).

 Contrary to the popular belief, it is not correct to consider this waterway as a part of the greater Göta Canal.
 The Trollhätte Canal and the Göta Canal are completely separate entities.

 Description

 The Trollhätte Canal is 82 km long, albeit only 10 km of it is manmade, the rest of its watercourse it was laid out through the riverbed of the Göta Älv river.

 The highest point of the Trollhätte Canal is at the Lake Vänern – 44.10 m a.s.l.

-The canal has six locks (downstream towards Göteborg):
+The canal has six locks (downstream towards Gothenburg):